HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-2/What-is-Poisson-distribution.md

 >
 >Recordable accidents occur in a factory at an average rate of seven every year, independently of each other.
 Find the probability that in a given year exactly three recordable accidents occurred.

 This is the same example in the textbook (Worked Example 3.1).
 I would like to use it as a good example to explain how we develop the Poisson distribution.
 So let's consider it without any knowledge you have known about Poisson distribution.
 What we know is that seven accidents happen each year on average.
-What we need to find is the probability that in a given year, exact three accidents occurred.
+What we need to find is the probability that in a given year exact three accidents occurred.

 The answer is not that straightforward.
 But we can add a further condition to make it a little bit easier.
-We **assume** that "there is a maximum of 1 accident happen every month."
+We **assume** that "there is a maximum of one accident that happen every month."

 Here is a possible configuration that three accidents happen this year.